Pescado al Horno con Patatas

 If you are going to make your own tomato sauce and fish stock then that is what you should do first.

 Perhaps the most important thing in this recipe is that the potatoes and the onions must be thinly sliced or they won’t cook through in the time that the fish takes to cook.

 In a large frying pan heat the oil and add the potatoes for about a minute turning them over once so that they will absorb some of the olive oil flavour.
 Remove them and do the same with the onions.

 Coat the fish with the flour and fry for about half a minute on each side.

 Now get a large casserole dish and put the potatoes in the bottom of it, then put the onions on the next layer, next the tomato sauce, garlic and paprika with the fish fillets on top.
 Pour the fish stock over it, season with salt and pepper and scatter the breadcrumbs on top.
 If possible use fresh breadcrumbs but if necessary you can use shop bought ones.

 Bake in a preheated oven 190ºC/375ºF (gas mark 5) for about 40 minutes.
 Half way through the cooking time take the casserole out of the oven and pour the white wine over it to moisten it.
-You can also pour a dash of Pernod over it if you have some available.
+You can also add a dash of ‘Anís del Mono’ (Spanish aniseed liquor) if you have some available.